Download and build the sample application

 mbed config root .

-TensorFlow requires C++ 11, so you will need to update your profiles to reflect this.
+TensorFlow requires C++ 11, so you must update your profiles to reflect this.
 Here is a short Python command that does that.
 Run it from the command line:

 python -c 'import fileinput, glob;